 - Sage

-One of the reasons I love this soup is because it all cooks in a crockpot for hours without having to do anything.
-Also, the soup can be cooked and blended ahead of time and reheated easily for a meal like Thanksgiving dinner.
+One of the reasons I love this soup is because it all cooks in a crockpot for hours without me doing anything.
+Also, the soup can be cooked and blended ahead of time and reheated quickly for a meal like Thanksgiving dinner.

 All you need is a crockpot.
-Once cooked, however, the soup is blended with a high-speed blender in small batches, or using an immersion blender.
+Once cooked, however, the soup is blended with a high-speed blender in small batches or an immersion blender.

-In order to make it fancy, you need some pistachios, fresh sage, and some cashew cream.
-Again, the process is simple with very few ingredients.
+To make it fancy, add some pistachios, fresh sage, and cashew cream.
+Regrdless, the process is simple with very few ingredients.

 - Soup Recipes for the Fall